nagyb3/thesis-frontend/README.md

 npm install
 ```

-5. Create a file named `.env` for managing environment variables in the root of this project and give it following content:
+5. Create a file named .env in the root directory of this project to manage environment variables, and add the following content:

 ```bash
 VITE_API_URI="http://localhost:5500"